-As I recall, it was early in 1991 when I first visited his studio in Santa Barbara.
+As I recall, it was around 1989 when I first visited his studio in Santa Barbara.
 As I approached his studio from the driveway I could hear the rhythmic hum of his pen plotter, a kind of musical interlude or studio serenade, before our meeting.
 The plotter yields a unique hum for each algorithm, so the next algorithmic hum will not be the same as this one.
 The softly modulating hum, that reminded me of a Tibetan mantra, is generated from the driving motor and the plotter's drawing-arm following its course.
 In effect the sound track of a plotter executing a specific drawing would be a "sound analogue" of the ink pen's path!
 (Note 3)

 But there is another dimension that we could call the "mind-hand" of the procedure.
 We could say that the drawing arm of the plotter is an extension, a kind of prosthesis, of the algorist's "mind-hand".
 The algorist composer "feels" the drawing in the "mind-hand" in the very process of creating the code.
 This would be similar, I assume, to a composer listening to her "mind-ear" while composing music.
 Yes, the composer may sample this or that part of the score with a piano and accept this note while rejecting that one.
-In the end the "mind-ear" must finally write the score and get it right.
+In the end the "mind-index and in the control of the score with a piano and accept this note while rejecting that one.
+In the end the "mind-index and index and in ear" must finally write the score and get it right.
 And yes, the algorist may also generate samples of this or that visual element.
 But, in the end, the work takes place in the "mind-hand" as the code takes on its final working shape.